 Dogs are not permitted on hiking trails or in any of the park lodges and facilities.
 Dogs on a leash are permitted in your vehicle, the parking lots, and at campgrounds.

 How to Get to Glacier National Park

-The Amtrak Empire Builder rail route stops right in Glacier National Park at West Glacier, Essex, and East Glacier.
+If you'd rather travel by train, the Amtrak Empire Builder rail route stops right in Glacier National Park at West Glacier, Essex, and East Glacier.
 Nearby stops are Whitefish, to the west, and Browning, in the east.